 A subsequent work for dear Theophilus is the book of Acts or “the Acts of the Apostles.”
 It’s the story of the early church.
 Also written by Dr Luke, Acts continues the story where the book of Luke, a biography of Jesus, left off.

 Acts begins with Jesus’s ascension into heaven and his followers’ (the twelve disciples) efforts to continue without their leader.
 They wait in Jerusalem for the Holy Spirit, who Jesus promised to send to them.
 The Holy Spirit will provide them guidance, direction, and counsel.

 The Holy Spirit’s arrival is both mysterious and powerful.
 He produces extraordinary results in Jesus’s followers and causes the church to grow quickly.

 Noteworthy in Acts is the frequent mention of the Holy Spirit.
 With about 100 references, Acts provides an up-close look into the work of the Holy Spirit and the function of the early church of Jesus.

 Many people look to Acts for a model for how the church can (or perhaps, should) function.
 If you ever heard of an “Acts chapter two church,” it’s a reference to the early church as exemplified in Acts 2.
 Another such section appears in Acts 4.

 Luke and Acts work together to make a powerful two-book combo, with a captivating story.

 Upcoming Dear Theophilus Books by Peter DeHaan

 In his books, Peter will explore these ancient works.
 He’ll share fresh ways we can apply these two-millennia-old writings to today’s postmodern culture and a people more open to spirituality then prior generations.
-The working titles for these books are:

 - Dear Theophilus: Exploring the Life of Jesus through the Gospel of Luke